 The table below highlights the yield on each bond in the first year.
 We can compare three scenarios to illustrate what happens in various interest rate environments:

 - Yields remain unchanged.

-- Yields fall by 100 bps across the curve during Year 1.
+- Yields fall by 100 basis points (bps) across all maturities during Year 1.

-- Yields rise by 100 bps across the curve during Year 1.
+- Yields rise by 100 bps across all maturities during Year 1.